jakshin/yazpt/tips-for-linux.md

 Everything just works out of the box.

 In XTerm, you can get decent monochrome rendering of yolo's emoji by downloading the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf), and manually installing it with Font Viewer - BUT note that doing so will cause Konsole to switch from full-color emoji to awkward monochrome emoji.
 Lame. 😞

+## Pop!_OS 20.04

+Everything just works out of the box.

 ## Solus 4.1 (Fortitude), running Budgie